 What is the next step after completing my FAFSA?

 After completing your FAFSA, you must fill out an admission application if you have not already done so.
 You also need to activate your Moraine Valley email account and check it regularly.
-Once the Financial Aid Office receives your FAFSA, we will email you links to the documents you need to complete and submit to our office to begin the verification process.
+Once the Financial Aid Office receives your FAFSA, we will email you a notification to upload any missing documentation from the Financial Aid Self-Serivce Portal.
 Once this process is complete, you can view your award letter on the student portal.